GauravSardana00/Airline-Passenger-Referral-Prediction/README.md

 **Following models have been used for predictions:-**

-Logistic Regression Classifier
-Random Forest Classifier

-Along with Hyperparameter tuning and Cross-Validation techniques.
+Logistic Regression Classifier and Random Forest Classifier, along with Hyperparameter tuning and Cross-Validation techniques.

 # Notable Findings
 I have noticed that Logistic Regression is the stand out performer among other models with a recall of 0.97.Hence, it's safe to say that that Logistic Regression Classifier provide a optimal solution to our problem.